eonist/eonist.github.io/_posts/2019-10-10-Swift-tricks.md

    }
 }
 class A: X {} // Make a class
-extension A: Y{}//👈 you sort of attach CustomString functionality let a = A() a.doSomething()//calls the Y.doSomething and prints: wuu 💥
+extension A: Y{}//👈 you sort of attach custom functionality let a = A() a.doSomething()//calls the Y.doSomething and prints: wuu 💥
 ```